mstachowsky/Klein-Clientside/README.md

             !item this is a nested oList
                 !list
-                    !item this is a nested unordered list inside of an oList !endList
+                    !item this is a nested unordered list inside of an oList !item Honestly, though, it's sort of ugly to do this, but that's your choice !endList
         !endList
    !endList